-It was the Indian response to the first world war, based on Irish Home Rule League.
+The Home Rule League Movement was the Indian response to the First World War, based on the Irish Home Rule League.
 In India, two Home Rule Leagues were Launched, one by Annie Besant (Irish theosophist) and the other by Bal Gangadhar Tilak.

 - Later leaders of the Indian National Congress and others like Motilal Nehru, Jawaharlal Nehru, Chittaranjan Das, K.M Munshi, Mohamad Ali Jinnah, and many others joined the League.

-- Politicians felt popular pressure to get the concession from the government.
+- A section of Nationalist politicals felt popular pressure to get the concession from the government.

 - The disappointment of moderates with the Morley-Minto Reforms.

 - Due to a hike in taxes, and a rise in prices, the people were dissatisfied.
 So they were ready to protest.